thi-truong/thi-truong.github.io/_talks/2024-02-25-Inclusive-Design-1.md

 <a id="item-seven"></a>
 ### Closing Discussion

 We closed with a discussion about how accessibility efforts can be supported by institutions.

-I shared trends from Twitter posts made by 4 university departments (2 - UCI, 1 - UCSD, 1 - URI) over a 2-week period from 1/24/24 to 2/7/24.
-These departments were chosen because they post actively and consistently since January 2024.
+I shared trends from Twitter posts made by 4 university departments over a 2-week period from 1/24/24 to 2/7/24.
+These departments were chosen because they have posted actively and consistently since January 2024.
 Original posts, retweets, and duplicate posts (e.g. reminders) were included.
 Results reveal several opportunities for improvement:

-* None have published alt-text for 100% of images (highest is SIO at 73%)
+* None have published alt-text for 100% of images.
+The highest is SIO at 73%.
-* UCI department of Social Ecology is particularly notable for publishing 68 posts total at a rate of 5 photos/day, with less than 10% containing alt-text.
+* UCI department of Social Ecology is particularly notable for publishing the highest volume of 68 posts (averaging 5 photos per day).
+However, less than 10% contain alt-text.
-* The lack of any alt-text from UCI Earth System Science (ESS) also reveals a clear need to increase alt-text usage and follow the example of other geoscience departments, URI Graduate School of Oceanography and Scripps Institution of Oceanography.
+* The lack of any alt-text (0%) from UCI Earth System Science (ESS) reveals a clear need to increase alt-text usage and follow the example of other geoscience departments, URI Graduate School of Oceanography and Scripps Institution of Oceanography.

 <img src="/images/Twitter_posts_jan_24.svg" alt = "Bar chart showing number Twitter posts with images with and without alt-text since Jan 24 (2 weeks) for different university groups.
 UCI Social Ecology posts the most images without alt-text, whereas Scripps Ocean posts the most images with alt-text.">